Last Updated on July 2, 2026 by Daniel Globe

 Are there any special features to consider when making a hiking staff?

-Some special features to consider when making a hiking staff include adding a wrist strap for added security, a rubber tip for traction, and a removable basket for use in snow or mud.
+Worth considering: a wrist strap for extra security, a rubber tip for traction, and a removable basket for use in snow or mud.

 What are some tips for customizing a hiking staff?